 Choosing a Brand Name

 You never know if the camera you buy now will become a professional tool in the future.
-Many photographers have started small, taking photos as amateurs and later on they’ve made it a profession.
+Many photographers start small, taking photos as amateurs and later on they make it a profession.
 So, if you choose one of these brands, will allow you to expand and advance your photography in the years to come.

 On the other hand, you should avoid buying cameras from brands that limits you.
 These limits could be small sensors with less image quality and overall performance, slow autofocus, poor lens selection